Riccardocapelli1/terraform-example-vm-instances/readme.md

 You are a cloud engineer intern for a new startup.
 For your first project, your new boss has tasked you with creating infrastructure in a quick and efficient manner and generating a mechanism to keep track of it for future reference and changes.
 You have been directed to use Terraform to complete the project.

+## My solution
+This is my solution to the lab by google.
+In this lab, I started by importing two pre-configured VMs into Terraform and creating a Cloud Storage bucket to configure your backend.
+Then, added another instance and practiced modifying and updating the resource configurations within modules.
+Lastly, I used a module from the Terraform Registry to create a VPC with two subnets, connected the instances to it, and created a firewall rule to allow connections between them.

 ## Task 1.
 Create the configuration files

 In Cloud Shell, create your Terraform configuration files and a directory structure that resembles the following: